Skip to content

 For any non-trivial feature, structure your prompt to include a verification step:

 The “after implementation” section gives the agent a clear verification checklist.
-With YOLO mode, it runs these checks automatically.
+With Auto-Run enabled, it runs these checks automatically.

 1. Tell the agent: “Add console.log statements at every decision point in @src/services/payment.ts to trace the execution flow.
 Log function entry/exit, parameter values, and intermediate results.”

-3. Paste the logs back into the agent conversation: “Here is the log output.
+3. Paste the logs back: “Here is the log output.
 Analyze the trace and identify where the behavior diverges from expected.”
+The agent now combines runtime data with static analysis and proposes a targeted fix, then remember to remove the temporary logs.

 Tip 70: Use the “Incremental Migration” Pattern